 I'd like to begin practicum at the Psychological Services Center (PSC) during the summer.
 How can I arrange this?
-In the spring semester, the director of the PSC determines how many students can be accommodated in the summer, and informs the faculty advisors.
-During April registration for the summer and fall semesters, you should consult with your academic advisor, to determine whether you can begin training during the summer.
+In the spring semester, the director of the PSC determines how many students can be accommodated in the summer, and informs the Clinical Track Advisors (i.e., Drs.
+Lindahl, Saab, and Weisman de Mamani).
+During April registration for the summer and fall semesters, you should consult with your advisor, to determine whether you can begin training during the summer.